bevy_ecs::system

 Source

-Runs a system and applies its deferred parameters.
+Tries to run a system and apply its deferred parameters.

 Dyn Compatibility§